lost-tty/lattice/docs/roadmap.md

   - **Objective**: Protect against "Deep History Attacks" (leaked keys rewriting past) by periodically finalizing the state hash.
   - **Status**: **SECURITY NECESSITY** (Required for robust historical protection).
   - **Dependencies**: SigChain.
+- [ ] **Streaming list_by_prefix**: Currently collects entire result into Vec before processing.
+Redb's `range()` returns an iterator, but we can't return it (lifetime tied to txn).
+Consider callback API or channels for large datasets.

 ---